Skip to main content

 }

-// addr: address of cache line that was prefetched.
+// addr: address of the cache line being filled

-// You shouldn't need to modify this.
-However, you can use it to track whether your prefetching is working or not.
+// Note: You typically don't need to modify this function, but you can use it

 {